VR-Rathod/Code-Note/pages/MongoDB.md

 		  ```
 	-
 	- ## Monitoring & Profiling
+		- The database profiler captures slow queries to the `system.profile` collection so you can find and fix them.
+Level 1 logs only queries slower than `slowms` (recommended for production).
+Level 2 logs everything (use only in development — it's very noisy). `currentOp()` shows what's running right now, useful for finding stuck operations. `db.stats()` and `db.users.stats()` give storage and index size breakdowns per database and collection.
 		- ```javascript
 		  // Enable profiling (level 0=off, 1=slow, 2=all)
 		  db.setProfilingLevel(1, { slowms: 100 })  // Log queries > 100ms